clouin/docker-zerotier/README.md

-# zerotier-docker
+# Docker ZeroTier

-## zerotier
+## ZeroTier

 ### Description

 This is a container based on a lightweight Alpine Linux image and a copy of ZeroTier One.
 It's designed to allow you to run ZeroTier One as a service on container-oriented distributions like Fedora CoreOS, though it should work on any Linux system with Docker or Podman.

 ### Start